FasterXML/jackson-databind/README.md

 in this case, no "name" property would be written out (since 'getter' is ignored); but if "name" property was found from JSON, it would be assigned to POJO property!

 For a more complete explanation of all possible ways of ignoring properties when writing out JSON, check ["Filtering properties"](http://www.cowtowncoder.com/blog/archives/2011/02/entry_443.html) article.

+## Tutorial: fancier stuff, conversions

+One useful (but not very widely known) feature of Jackson is its ability to do arbitrary POJO-to-POJO conversions.
+Conceptually you can think of conversions as sequence of 2 steps: first, writing a POJO as JSON, and second, binding that JSON into another kind of POJO.
+Implementation just skips actual generation of JSON, and uses more efficient intermediate representation.

+Conversations work between any compatible types, and invocation is as simple as:

+    ResultType result = mapper.convertValue(sourceObject, ResultType.class);

+and as long as source and result types are compatible -- that is, if to-JSON, from-JSON sequence would succeed -- things will "just work".
+But here are couple of potentially useful use cases:

+    // Convert from int[] to List<Integer>
+    List<Integer> sourceList = ...;
+    int[] ints = mapper.convertValue(sourceList, int[].class);
+    // Convert a POJO into Map!
+    Map<String,Object> propertyMap = mapper.convertValue(pojoValue, Map.class);
+    // ... and back
+    PojoType pojo = mapper.convertValue(propertyMap, PojoType.class);
+    // decode Base64! (default byte[] representation is base64-encoded String)
+    String base64 = "TWFuIGlzIGRpc3Rpbmd1aXNoZWQsIG5vdCBvbmx5IGJ5IGhpcyByZWFzb24sIGJ1dCBieSB0aGlz";
+    byte[] binary = mapper.convertValue(base64, byte[].class);

+Basically, Jackson can work as a replacement for many Apache Commons components, for tasks like base64 encoding/decoding, and handling of "dyna beans" (Maps to/from POJOs).

 ----